zilinissleepin/freqtrade/docs/backtesting.md

 freqtrade backtesting --strategy AwesomeStrategy --timeframe 1h --timeframe-detail 5m
 ```

-This will load 1h data as well as 5m data for the timeframe.
-The strategy will be analyzed with the 1h timeframe, and Entry orders will only be placed at the main timeframe, however Order fills and exit signals will be evaluated at the 5m candle, simulating intra-candle movements.
+This will load 1h data (the main timeframe) as well as 5m data (detail timeframe) for the selected timerange.
+The strategy will be analyzed with the 1h timeframe.
+Candles where activity may take place (there's an active signal, the pair is in a trade) are  evaluated at the 5m timeframe.
+This will allow for a more accurate simulation of intra-candle movements - and can lead to different results, especially on higher timeframes.

+Entries will generally still happen at the main candle's open, however freed trade slots may be freed earlier (if the exit signal is triggered on the 5m candle), which can then be used for a new trade of a different pair.

 All callback functions (`custom_exit()`, `custom_stoploss()`, ... ) will be running for each 5m candle once the trade is opened (so 12 times in the above example of 1h timeframe, and 5m detailed timeframe).